chadrem/cron_helper/README.md

 ## Installation

-First make sure you install the Whenever gem and test it to make sure it's working.
+First make sure you install the Whenever gem and verify that it's working.
 Then add this line to your application's Gemfile:

 ```ruby